 Please note that, even if you create your SSM parameter manually, It doesn’t matter.
-You can still use the parameter in a CloudFormation template the same way as explained in this post.
+You can still use the parameter in a CloudFormation template in the same way as explained in this post.

-Why use SSM parameter in CloudFormation?
+Why use the SSM parameter in CloudFormation?

 Then, why do we even need SSM?